-Your Vehicle Identification Number (VIN) is the same as the warranty number that appears on your owner card.
-You should include this number any time you write to Ford Motor Company about your vehicle.
+You should include your Vehicle Identification Number (VIN) any time you write to Ford Motor Company about your vehicle.

 The Vehicle Identification Number is attached to your vehicle in the following places:

 Complete Ford Built Vehicles

 □ on the metal tag attached to the top of the instrument panel on the driver's side - you can see the tag by looking through the windshield from outside your vehicle.